cloudmesh/cloudmesh-manual/docs-source/source/installation/install.rst

   Python 3.7 can be installed on Windows 10 using: https://www.python.org/downloads/

 * Create a venv.
 This step is not required, but highly recommended.
-  See section on prerequisites for venv below for more details on setup instructions.
+  See section on prerequisites for venv provides more details.

 Linux Subsystem Installation Approach
 """""""""""""""""""""""""""""""""""""